nbasker/tools/pymsgmuxer/README.md

-# Python Message Multiplexer
+# Python Asynchronous Message Multiplexer

-The mbrok.py implements a message queue using asyncio constructs.
-The message queue is implemented as a linked list and cleans up after a retention period.
-It is possible to have multiple producers and consumers operating at the sametime.
+The mbrok.py implements an asyncio session that installs producers, consumers and message-queue.
+The producers push messages into the queue and the consumers read from the queue.
+The producers and consumers can operate independently and in this case implemented as a coroutine.

+The message queue (mq.py) is implemented as a singly linked list.
+The list grows and shrinks based on the production and consumption rate of the messages.
+At a given point of time, all consumed messages at given time that is beyond a configurable retention time is deleted.
+Linked list is a suitable data structure for insertion and deletion.
+Every consumer's last consumed message is tracked independently.

-The consumers and producers can come alive and leave subscriptions at randome times.
-The message queue serializes messages from multiple producers and replicates to all consumers.
+The producers and consumers can come alive and leave by registering and unregistering with the message queue.
+The message queue serializes the messages and ensures that ordering is maintained for a given producer.
+Every message produced shall be replicated and given to all consumers.

-Need to add details on lockless feature using asyncio await Python feature.
+Each producer, consumer operates as an async-coroutine.
+The message queue cleaner is also a separate coroutine.
+The coroutines does cooperative execution by calling await operations.
+Since there is coperative scheduling, explicit lock protection of the message queue is not required.

 ## Usage

-This can be run as a service or within a service by exposing API to push and pull data.

-## Example

-Work In Progress
+The producer's produce() function can be implemented by each subclass and can fetch the data from memory, file-system, socket or any other method.
+Similarly the consumer's consume() function is independent to the operation needed.

+The producer's, consumer's and message-queue can be used in an async session to multiplex the messages.